opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 58     I raise these three points at the outset because they have implications for the line of authorities which is relevant to determining the effect of the alleged Taiwanese illegality on the First Surewin Facility.
 In this regard, I note that in the course of submissions the defendant made references to cases such as _Foster v Driscoll_ [1929] 1 KB 470 (“ _Foster v Driscoll_ ”), _Regazzoni v K C Sethia (1944) Ltd_ [1958] AC 301 (“ _Regazzoni_ ”), _Ralli Brothers v Compania Naviera Sota y Aznar_ [1920] 2 KB 287 ( _“Ralli Brothers_ ”) and the decision of the Singapore International Commercial Court

-(“SICC”) in _BCBC Singapore Pte Ltd v PT Bayan Resources TBK_ [2016] 4 SLR 1 (“ _BCBC_ ”). [note: 91] The defendant sought to argue on the basis of these decisions that “the test in _Euro-Diam_ as to the enforcement of a contract tainted with foreign illegality does not appear to be the be all and end all of the matter” and “the Courts can consider a foreign illegality without having to apply the test in
+(“SICC”) in _BCBC Singapore Pte Ltd v PT Bayan Resources TBK_ <span class="citation">[2016] 4 SLR 1</span> (“ _BCBC_ ”). [note: 91] The defendant sought to argue on the basis of these decisions that “the test in _Euro-Diam_ as to the enforcement of a contract tainted with foreign illegality does not appear to be the be all and end all of the matter” and “the Courts can consider a foreign illegality without having to apply the test in

 _Euro-Diam_ ”. [note: 92]